lappis-unb/rasa-ptbr-boilerplate/README.md

 - `interactions`: An vector with lots of interaction nodes that will be parsed.
 Every interaction designed to your chatbot must be under an interaction.node object structure.
 - `name`: that's the unique name of the interaction by which it will be identified.
 Do not create more than one interaction with the same `node.name` attribute.
 - `expect`: Those are the sentences that will be given to the bots training.
 They can be strings or keywords vectors, like `['consume','use']`.
 - `answer`: the messages that will be sent to the user, if the classifiers get classified above the trust level.
 The `node.message` will be parsed and sent by event class.
+In order to use multiline strings inside your YAML, you must follow the [YAML Multiline Strings](http://yaml-multiline.info/) syntax.
 You can specify variables in message.
 By default HubotNatural comes with `$user`, `$bot` and `$room` variables.
 - `event`: is the name of the CoffeeScript or JavaScript Class inside `scripts/events`, without the file extension.
-- `type`: This is an example of an event attribute.
-The type attribute is interpreted by respond.coffee class, and basically defines if all lines in message should be send as a `block` or if the bot should randomly send only one of the lines defined.

 ### Event Coffee Classes